 Tesla Model X reliability & safety

-Tesla was the winner of our 2016 Driver Power owner survey, so it’s a shame that too few owners participated in the 2017 and 2018 editions for the brand to be represented.
+Tesla was the winner of the 2016 Driver Power owner survey, so it’s a shame that too few owners participated in the 2017 and 2018 editions for the brand to be represented.
 The biggest concern is tales of poor build quality, with some owners suffering leaks from the rear doors, but generally the Model X should be one of the more reliable premium SUVs.

 Tesla Model X reliability and problems